Vrajesh420/VrajeshBookStore/VrajeshBookStore/README.txt

 Updated the ICoverTypeRepository like the ICategoryRepository and fix the errors by using quick actions 1154
-Added the CoverType to IUnitOfWork and UnitOfWork as per the given one and push to git hub
+Added the CoverType to IUnitOfWork and UnitOfWork as per the given one and push to git hub 1211
+Pushed CoverType To the DataBase and created the migration - 20231117171028_AddedCoverType